Sauravsingh1719/portfolio-new/README.md

 Aceternity UI - Beautifully designed components and templates

-React Bits - Collection of React patterns, techniques, and tips
+React Bits - Beautifully designed components and templates

 Special thanks to the creators of these libraries for their excellent work and for sharing their knowledge with the community.